 - Meets with the Property Manager at least biweekly for an hour.

 - Meets with the Palante Program Coordinator at least biweekly for an hour.

 In addition to the responsibilities listed above, all La Casa Norte employees are responsible for contributing to the overall success of La Casa Norte by:

 - Participating in on and off-site staff trainings, All staff meetings, workshops and outreach events as needed

 - Working in a team approach to deliver existing programs

 - Performing other duties as needed

-- Knowledge regarding the social, economic, and cultural patterns of Latino and African American populations
+- Knowledge regarding the social, economic, and cultural patterns of various Latino & African-American populations

 - Ability to work independently and as part of a team

-- Willingness to work flexible hours as needed including weekends, evenings and mornings and have impeccable attendance
+- Willingness to work flexible hours including weekends and have impeccable attendance